apiverve/emaildisposablechecker.NET-API/Readme.md

 ## Usage

-The Email Disposable Checker API documentation is found here: [https://docs.apiverve.com/api/emaildisposablechecker](https://docs.apiverve.com/api/emaildisposablechecker).
+The Disposable Email Checker API documentation is found here: [https://docs.apiverve.com/api/emaildisposablechecker](https://docs.apiverve.com/api/emaildisposablechecker).
 You can find parameters, example responses, and status codes documented here.

 ### Setup

 ###### Authentication
-Email Disposable Checker API uses API Key-based authentication.
+Disposable Email Checker API uses API Key-based authentication.
 When you create an instance of the API client, you can pass your API Key as a parameter.

 ```
 // Create an instance of the API client
-var apiClient = new EmailDisposableCheckerAPIClient("[YOUR_API_KEY]", true);
+var apiClient = new DisposableEmailCheckerAPIClient("[YOUR_API_KEY]", true);
 ```

 ---